ahmad-habibzad/corner-cafe-pos/README.md

    - Allow customers to provide ratings.

 8. **Search Functionality:**
-   - Search for a product based on a keyword.
+   - Search for a product based on a keyword

 9. **Order Tracking:**
    - Display orders in the queue and those being processed.